waylonkenning/trustquote/memory-bank/decisionLog.md

 *   [2025-05-28 09:01:24] - Added `base58` to [`requirements.txt`](requirements.txt:1) to resolve `ModuleNotFoundError` on Vercel.
     *   Rationale: The application was failing due to the missing `base58` dependency, which is imported in [`src/core/crypto/crypto_utils.py`](src/core/crypto/crypto_utils.py:7).
     *   Implications: Vercel build process should now install `base58`, resolving the runtime error.
+*   [2025-05-28 14:44:20] - Changed `json.dumps` in [`src/services/publisher_service/publisher_service.py`](src/services/publisher_service/publisher_service.py:65) to use `ensure_ascii=True`.
+    *   Rationale: To align server-side JWS payload canonicalization with client-side behavior where non-ASCII characters are escaped, resolving a signature mismatch.
+    *   Implications: The server will now escape non-ASCII characters in the JSON payload before signing, matching the client's canonicalization.
+*   [2025-05-28 14:57:00] - Modified `jwt.decode` options in [`src/services/publisher_service/publisher_service.py`](src/services/publisher_service/publisher_service.py:85) to disable default JWT claim verification (e.g., `exp`, `aud`) for Verifiable Credential payloads.
+Options `verify_aud`, `verify_iat`, `verify_exp`, `verify_nbf`, `verify_iss`, `verify_sub`, `verify_jti` set to `False`.
+    *   Rationale: To prevent `python-jose` from rejecting Verifiable Credentials that lack standard JWT claims, resolving "JWS signature verification failed" errors when canonicalized payloads match.
+    *   Implications: The JWS signature is still verified, but the application no longer enforces the presence or validity of standard JWT claims within the VC payload itself.
+*   [2025-05-28 15:28:00] - Modified JWS verification in [`src/services/publisher_service/publisher_service.py`](src/services/publisher_service/publisher_service.py:65) to use `ensure_ascii=False` in `json.dumps` for canonicalization.
+Cleaned up JWS header decoding.
+    *   Rationale: To ensure server-side JWS payload canonicalization correctly handles UTF-8 characters, matching the client-side `JSON.stringify()` behavior which does not escape non-ASCII characters by default.
+This addresses potential signature mismatches when non-ASCII characters are present.
+    *   Implications: JWS signature verification should now be consistent between client and server, regardless of non-ASCII characters in the payload.